d3adb5/stalonetray/README.md

 ## Building from source

 Stalonetray uses autotools.
 It requires Xlib development packages to be installed.
-Building documentation requires dockbook and `xsltproc`.
+Building documentation requires docbook and `xsltproc`.
 Multi-monitor support requires `libxinerama`.

 On Debian and Ubuntu, run: